rbisdorff/Digraph3/docSphinx/tutorial.rst

        dominance    :  1.0
        absorbency   :  1.0

-Both these resulus make sense as in a completely empty or indeterminate digraph, each node may appear anywhere in the digraph; at its beginning, at its end, or somewhere as a hole in its middle.
-Notice however, that in the indeterminate case the complete set of nodes verifies only weakly the internal stability condition (see above).
+Both these results make sense, as in a completely empty or indeterminate digraph, each node may appear anywhere; as its beginning, its end, or somewhere as a hole in its middle.
+Notice however, that in the latter indeterminate case the complete set of nodes verifies only weakly the internal stability condition (see above).

-Other digraphs models may show as well no apparent laterality, like **chordless circuits**, ie *holes*, and their **dual**, namely *anti-holes*.
-In both these cases, there do not exist any prekernel candidates.
+Other digraph models may show as well no apparent laterality, like **chordless circuits**, ie *holes*, and their **dual**, namely *anti-holes*.
+In both these cases, there do not even exist any suitable prekernel candidates.

     >>> from digraphs import CirculantDigraph
     >>> cd = CirculantDigraph(order=5,circulants=[1])